OxfordRSE/python-packaging-course/site/content/part2_reusing_a_package/setuptools-and-setup-do-_pie.md

 3. Install the `tstools` package with `pip`.
-    Remember: `pip install <location of setup file>` Notice how `numpy` and `matplotlib` are automatically downloaded (can you find from where?) and installed.
+    Remember: `pip install <location of setup file>` Notice how `numpy` and `matplotlib` are automatically downloaded (can you find from where?) even though your just uninstalled them.
 4. Move to the directory `analysis2/` and check that you can import your package from there.
 Where is this package located?
+Hint:
-    Hint: You can check the location a package using the `__file__` attribute.
+    You can check the location a package using the `__file__` attribute.
 5. The directory `analysis2` contains a timeseries under `data/`.
 What is the average value of the timeseries?

 Congratulations!
 Your `tstools` package is now installed can be reused across your analyses...  no more dangerous copying and pasting!